LebinDing749/CHAIR/readme.md

     |   ├── ...
 ```

-This dataset is intended for use in various fields, including computer vision, 3D human motion generation.

 # Dataset Details

+**Dataset Contents:** Our dataset comprises human motion data files organized into separate folders for each model's motion.
+Each motion is placed within its own subfolder.
+The motion files include SMPL-X parameters, original ASF/AMC files, and information regarding object motion.

+**Source Files:** The "source_files" directory contains files related to object models and models themselves.
+It includes .obj format object model files and .fbx format model files.

+**Videos:** The "videos" directory contains demonstration videos of human motions, with subdirectories named in the same way as the dataset's subdirectories.

-1. **Output Formats:** The dataset provides motion data in various formats, including C3D, ASF/AMC, BVH, SMPL-X , information regarding object motion, and demonstration videos.
+**Output Formats:** The dataset provides motion data in various formats, including C3D, ASF/AMC, BVH, SMPL-X , information regarding object motion, and demonstration videos.

-2. **Data Volume:** The dataset comprises data from six models, featuring approximately 280 motion sequences.
-There are interactions with 32 different objects, with around 20 objects exhibiting motion during the interactions.
-Each motion sequence consists of six consecutive actions.
-The duration of each motion sequence ranges from 30 to 45 seconds, with a frame rate of 60 frames per second (FPS).
-The total duration of the dataset is approximately 2.8 hours.
+**Data Volume:** The dataset comprises data from **six** models, featuring approximately **280** motion sequences.
+There are interactions with **32** different objects, with over **20** objects exhibiting motion during the interactions.
+Each motion sequence consists of **six** consecutive actions.
+The duration of each motion sequence ranges from 30 to 45 seconds, with a frame rate of **60** FPS.
+The total duration of the dataset is approximately **2.8 hours**.